Daimler sees no risk of overcapacity in China yet

-FRANKFURT (Reuters) - Germany’s Daimler (DAIGn.DE), maker of Mercedes cars, has not revised its production plans for China and currently sees no risk of overcapacity at its plants there, it said on Tuesday.
+FRANKFURT, Sept 15 (Reuters) - Germany’s Daimler, maker of Mercedes cars, has not revised its production plans for China and currently sees no risk of overcapacity at its plants there, it said on Tuesday.

 “If anything, we have a lack of capacity, not overcapacity in China,” Chief Executive Dieter Zetsche told reporters at the Frankfurt auto show.